marklogic-community/marklogic-nifi-incubator/README.md

 # MarkLogic NiFi Incubator

-* This incubator has new processors and some fixes or extensions to core MarkLogic processors.
+* This incubator has new processors, community recipes, and some fixes or extensions to core MarkLogic processors.

 * This incubator is "ahead" of the supported MarkLogic NiFi product